allen-n/rtm-mcp/MCP_SETUP.md

 - Verify the configuration file syntax is valid JSON
 - Check Claude Desktop logs for errors
-- Make sure `mcp-remote` is installed globally: `npm list -g mcp-remote`
+- Make sure `mcp-remote` is installed: `npm list -g mcp-remote`
+- Ensure you're using Node.js v18 or higher (use full path to npx)

 ## Security Best Practices